Coronavirus crisis: India records 9,996 new COVID-19 cases; Total tally at 2.87 lakhs

 On Wednesday, India reached an important milestone when the total number of recovered patients crossed the number of active cases.
 The difference between these two numbers on Tuesday was 1,375.
 On Thursday, the gap further widened to 3,580.

-In the last week, an average of 4,529 new active cases have been added to the national tally every day, while 5,397 patients have recovered daily.
+In the last week, an average of 4,529 new active cases has been added to the national tally every day, while 5,397 patients have recovered daily.
 If these trajectories continue, this gap is likely to widen in the coming days.